Th1nhNg0/railbound-solver/readme.md

+> THIS REPO IS WORK IN PROGRESS, THE CODE IS NOT FUNCTIONAL YET T^T

 # Railbound Puzzle Solver

 Railbound Puzzle Solver is a Python-based tool designed to solve puzzles from the game Railbound, a comfy, track-bending puzzle game developed by Afterburn.
 This solver features a graphical editor for recreating Railbound puzzles and an automated solver that can find solutions to complex track layouts.